 - Publication date,

 If the journal article you’re citing doesn’t continue on consecutive pages, do not include a page range in your citation.
-Use the plus sign after the first page number, with no space.
+Instead, add the plus sign after the first page number with no space.

-As you start college classes you will be writing essays and research papers regularly.
-Learning to research and use scholarly journal articles in your school papers is an excellent skill.
-Citing articles in your MLA paper is easy once you understand the container system and the nine core elements.
+As you start college classes, you will write essays and research papers regularly.
+Learning how to research and use scholarly journal articles correctly in your school papers is an invaluable skill to have.
+Citing articles in your MLA format paper is easy once you understand the container system and remember the nine core elements.